Graduate Financial Aid

 Scholarships are available for graduate students at Merrimack College.

 Graduate students enrolled at least half-time (a minimum of 4 credits per semester) may qualify for financial aid in the form of Unsubsidized Federal Stafford loans.
-For 2014-2015, Graduate Unsubsidized Stafford loans carry a fixed interest rate of 6.21% with an origination fee of 1.073%.
+For 2015-2016, Graduate Unsubsidized Stafford loans carry a fixed interest rate of 5.84%.
+The origination fee for 2015-2016 has not yet been confirmed.
 Repayment does not being until after a student falls below half-time or graduates.
 Graduate students are eligible to borrow a maximum of $20,500 per academic year, or up to their yearly financial aid cost of attendance.

 Students may apply for financial aid by completing a 2015-2016 Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.